- Experience the world of Zen Buddhism in a Japanese temple

 Yoyogi is famous for its huge park.
 It is a popular place for jogging, picnics and other outdoor activities.
 Many hobby groups regularly gather here, and various meetings and happenings take place in the park area.

-Shinagawa is a big, busy transportation hub with myriads of hotels, restaurants and office buildings.
-However, it is also possible to find a piece of history among them: former Tokaido road with its small temples, shrines and shops has been retained.
+Shinagawa is a big, busy transportation hub with a myriad of hotels, restaurants and office buildings.
+However, it is also possible to find a pieces of history among them: former Tokaido road with its small temples, shrines and shops has been retained.